alrenU/study-notes/README.md

 # AI Question Templates
-> ***NOTE**: I am taking notes about the VueJS while studying and I need you to make these notes organized, concise, easy to read and understand.
+> ***NOTE**: I am taking notes about the TypeScript while studying and I need you to make these notes organized, concise, easy to read and understand.
 Can you also fix if there are any wrong information?*

-> ***NOTE**: Can you summarize this VueJS document?
+> ***NOTE**: Can you summarize this TypeScript document?
 I need you to make these notes organized, concise, easy to read and understand.*

 # Table of Contents
 + internet-programming